6 reasons small businesses need to adopt sustainable solutions

 Sustainable practices are becoming a compulsory component in many collaborations

 Increasingly many companies are making sustainability a mandatory element of any collaboration.
 Take fashion giant Zalando, for example.
-Proclaiming climate change to be a , they took radical steps to be a part of the solution.
+Proclaiming climate change to be a defining issue of our generation, they took radical steps to be a part of the solution.

 In 2020 Zalando announced that any brands looking to feature on their site would be required to share information regarding the sustainability of their supply chain by 2023.